173duprot/ecs.h/readme.txt

     It allows the following:

         State saving and loading,
         Entity creation and destruction,
         Component addition and deletion,
-    and Itteration of state through
+        and Itteration of state with
-    entity-embedded callback functions.
+        generic callback functions.

 SYNOPSIS
     #include "ecs.h"